Direct-PoseNet: Absolute Pose Regression with Photometric Consistency: Related Work

 \paragraph{Direct Matching for Motion Estimation} Direct matching methods or direct methods refer to the commonly used methods to recover camera motions by directly measuring image intensities~\cite{Irani99} in VO and simultaneous localization and mapping (SLAM) systems.
 In contrast to the feature-based methods~\cite{Davison07, Soatto00, Klein07, Mur-Artal15} that minimize reprojection errors based on corresponding features among frames, direct methods exploit all information in the image and recover camera motions by minimizing the photometric error.
 Compared to feature-based methods, direct methods are often more reliable in sparse textured environments and do not have feature extraction operations to add in computation costs.
 DTAM~\cite{Newcombe11}, REMODE~\cite{Pizzoli14}, and LSD-SLAM~\cite{Engel13} employ dense reconstruction using direct methods.
 SVO~\cite{Forster14, Forster17} proposes a hybrid approach to implement direct VO motion estimation at the SLAM frontend and uses feature-based methods in the backend mapping thread.
 DSO~\cite{Engel17} further proposes a sparse and direct method.
 This paper is partly inspired by direct methods and adopts photometric supervision in training the pose regression network.
 However, our method is different from direct VO methods in several aspects.
 First, our method does not compute photometric errors based on image intensities but RGB differences.
 Second, our method provides absolute pose estimation using a single image, but the methods above are designed to take a pair of neighboring frames for computing relative motion.

 \paragraph{Novel View Synthesis} Novel view synthesis (NVS) is a long-standing problem in computer graphics.
 It aims to generate novel camera perspectives based on image samples of the scenes~\cite{Tewari20}.
 Early works in this field can be traced back to nearly 30 years ago when some required using densely captured views of the scene~\cite{Gortler96, Levoy96}, and others~\cite{Chen93} interpolate novel views using image warping.
 Recently, novel view synthesis has made rapid progress in achieving photorealistic view synthesis~\cite{liu2020neural, Lombardi19, martinbrualla2020nerfw, Meshry19, Mildenhall20, park2020nerfies, Dai20, Schwarz2020NEURIPS, Sitzmann19, Thies19} with sparser view samples, thanks to recent development in neural 3D shape representation~\cite{Mescheder19, Niemeyer20, Park19, Sitzmann19SRN}.
 We select a recent popular approach from Mildenhall \etal~\cite{Mildenhall20} to build our camera re-localization training pipeline in this work.
 Specifically, we incorporate NeRF architecture to provide photometric supervision to the pose regression model.
-We consider two other works related to our paper: iNeRF~\cite{yen2020inerf} can estimate pose iteratively by inverting a pre-trained NeRF model on the test images.
-Wang \etal~\cite{wang2021nerfmm} show that NeRF can jointly optimize camera parameters and 3D scene representation from RGB images alone.
-Nonetheless, this work still differs from theirs: The primary focus of this work is to enhance the absolute camera pose localizer.
-We adopt NeRF as a convenient component in our training framework and show our proposed method can benefit from both traditional pose regression and differentiable direct matching approaches.
+We consider two other NeRF-based works that are able to estimate camera pose related to our paper: iNeRF~\cite{yen2020inerf} estimates pose iteratively by inverting a pre-trained NeRF model on the test images.
+Wang~\etal~\cite{wang2021nerfmm} show that 3D scene representation and camera poses can be jointly optimized within a NeRF framework.
+Nonetheless, the fundamental difference of the proposed method to theirs is that we only use differentiable rendering to compute photometric loss in training of our pose regressor.
+After training, we are able to predict camera pose in a single network forward pass, whereas their methods require iterative optimization in test time.